Zoloft & Alcohol: Is it Safe to Mix?

 What is Zoloft?

 Zoloft (sertraline) is a commonly prescribed antidepressant drug.
-It belongs to the selective serotonin reuptake inhibitor (SSRI) class of drugs and works by increasing the brain levels of serotonin, a type of neurotransmitter involved in the regulation of mood, behavior, and motivation.1
+It belongs to the selective serotonin reuptake inhibitor (SSRI) class of drugs.
+It works by increasing serotonin brain signaling, a neurotransmitter involved in the regulation of mood, behavior, and motivation.4

-It is often used to help treat mood and behavior disorders such as:
+It is often used to help treat mood and behavior disorders such as:1

 Zoloft Side Effects